ecere/dggal/README.md

 ### Equal-Area DGGRSs based on Icosahedral Projections (aperture 3 and 7 Hexagonal, aperture 4 and 9 Axis-Aligned Rhombic)

+All of these Icosahedral DGGRSs achieve equal-area on the WGS84 ellipsoid, and are oriented with a first vertex of the icosahedron positioned at authalic latitude of _atan(φ)_ (where φ is the golden ratio), and longitude 11.20°E, with second vertex due North, resulting in only one vertex / pentagon on land.
+Each of the 12 pentagons occupies 5/6th the area of a hexagon at the same refinement level.

-_WARNING: The aperture 7 hexagonal grids are still experimental and do not yet implement sub-zones._
+_WARNING: The aperture 7 hexagonal grids are still experimental; sub-zones are not yet implemented for them._

 #### Icosahedral Snyder Equal Area (ISEA) projection

-([An Equal-Area Map Projection for Polyhedral Globes (1992)](https://doi.org/10.3138%2F27H7-8K88-4882-1752), or alternate configuration of [Slice & Dice (2006)](https://www.tandfonline.com/doi/abs/10.1559/152304006779500687))
+([An Equal-Area Map Projection for Polyhedral Globes (1992)](https://doi.org/10.3138%2F27H7-8K88-4882-1752), or dodecahedron configuration (DVEA) of [Slice & Dice (2006)](https://www.tandfonline.com/doi/abs/10.1559/152304006779500687))

 * **ISEA4R**: An equal area rhombic grid with a refinement ratio of 4 defined in the  transformed into a 5x6 Cartesian space resulting in axis-aligned square zones
 * [ISEA9R](https://docs.ogc.org/DRAFTS/21-038r1.html#isea9r-dggrs): An equal area rhombic grid with a refinement ratio of 9 defined in the ISEA projection transformed into a 5x6 Cartesian space resulting in axis-aligned square zones
 * [ISEA3H](https://docs.ogc.org/DRAFTS/21-038r1.html#isea3h-dggrs): An equal area hexagonal grid with a refinement ratio of 3 defined in the ISEA projection
 * [ISEA7H](https://docs.ogc.org/DRAFTS/21-038r1.html#isea7h-dggrs): An equal area hexagonal grid with a refinement ratio of 7 defined in the ISEA projection

-#### Icosahedral Vertex-oriented Great Circle Equal Area (IVEA) projection
+#### Icosahedral Vertex-oriented great circle Equal Area (IVEA) projection

 ([Slice & Dice (2006)](https://www.tandfonline.com/doi/abs/10.1559/152304006779500687), or applying [Snyder 1992](https://doi.org/10.3138%2F27H7-8K88-4882-1752) to the dodecahedron (DSEA))